fhrach4/BooruGet/README.md

 apikey
 ```
 username is your username
 apikey is your apikey for danbooru.
-Gelbooryu does not require an apikey
+Gelbooru does not require an apikey

 ###Black and White List Configuration
 All files under this category should have each entry on it's own line